Randolph County, Arkansas: Civil War and Reconstruction

+20th century to present day

+Like many rural counties, Randolph County suffered economically during the Great Depression, although the Works Progress Administration was especially effective in the county and produced several public works projects and new highways, which dampened the economic blow.
+World War II brought mixed results for the county, with hundreds of working men being killed in action or moving to other more high-paying areas even as the introduction of light manufacturing led to a slight economic boom.
+Randolph County's population eventually rebounded during the late 20th century, although its economic growth remained stagnant after.

+Today, Randolph County has a stable population due to its relatively diversified economy, although like many agricultural counties, the overall economic status of the county remains poor.
+The county remains dominated by public services and light industry, although it has benefited from the growth of the Jonesboro metropolitan area and the local tourist economy.

 Geography

 Randolph County is located where the foothills of the Ozark Mountains intersect the Arkansas Delta (in Arkansas, usually referred to as "the Delta") in the southeast part of the county.
 Two of the six primary geographic regions of Arkansas, the Ozarks are a mountainous subdivision of the U.S. Interior Highlands, and the Arkansas Delta is a subregion of the Mississippi Alluvial Plain, which is a flat area consisting of rich, fertile sediment deposits from the Mississippi River between Louisiana and Illinois.
 The Black River roughly divides the two regions in Randolph County.
 According to the U.S. Census Bureau, the county has a total area of 656.04 sqmi, of which 651.83 sqmi is land and 4.21 sqmi (0.6%) is water.

 The county is located approximately 144 mi northeast of Little Rock, 108 mi northwest of Memphis, Tennessee, and 204 mi southwest of St. Louis, Missouri.
 Randolph County is surrounded by three Delta counties: Clay County to the east, Greene County to the southeast, Lawrence County to the south, one Ozark county, Sharp County, to the west, and two Missouri counties, Oregon County to the northwest, and Ripley County to the northeast.